Sean Carrigan

 Sean Carrigan (born May 16, 1974) is an American actor, producer, stand-up comedian, and former professional boxer best known for his turn as Dr. Ben "Stitch" Rayburn on the hit CBS daytime drama The Young and the Restless.
 Carrigan is also the co-founder of the production company Woodhead Entertainment.

+Personal life

+Sean Carrigan grew up in Miami Springs, FL and is an alumnus of Miami Springs Senior High School where he was an All State wrestler and GMAC Champ.
+Carrigan was also an NCAA Division 1 wrestler and CAA Conference Finalist in college.

 Career

 Carrigan started his career as a professional boxer in 1998, and ended it in 1999.
 Since then, he has appeared in numerous films, TV shows and commercials, and can be seen doing stand-up comedy across North America.

 In May 2013, he was hired for a four episode arc as Dr. Ben "Stitch" Rayburn on the CBS television soap opera The Young and the Restless, his first airdate being June 28.
 After serving as a recurring character for almost half a year he was offered a contract in November 2013.